top of page

 Our Program & Approach

-Grace Preschool offers a developmentally appropriate, hands-on education in an amazing Christian environment.
+Grace Preschool offers a developmentally appropriate, hands-on education in an peaceful Christian environment.

 Our curriculum is designed to enhance the ability to communicate, encourage positive self-image, stimulate intellectual curiosity, and develop physical and social skills.